GodfreyElia/Time-Series-Econometrics1/README.md

 The boxplot reveals a depth of details on how the two commodities differ in turns of returns.
 While the mean return for both nickel and copper averages about 1.6% per quarter, the former reveals high volatility from the risk point of view, effectively dipping its Sharpe ratio.
 Thus, the two commodities may be suitable to individuals with a completely different risk profile.

+### 3. Analysis and Modeling

+#### 1. Informal checks

+In time series analysis, it is advisable to perform informal checks on the data before carrying on with formal testing.
+Informal checks allow us to identify whether the data is stationary or non stationary.
+As a way of definition, stationary data is time series data that has constant mean and variance while non-stationary data is data that is upward trending or vice versa.

+Per fig 2 ( stacked line graph), we can observe that our data tend to trend upwards together.
+Thus, indicating a lack of stationarity.